Tech Skills Survey

 Please complete the following short survey about your technology skills.
 There are 35 skills described that are considered important for 9-12th grade students.

-1.I can collaborate on documents and presentations with others using the Google Suite or Microsoft 365 applications online.
+1.I can collaborate on documents and presentations with others using Google Drive or Microsoft Office.

 2.I can create a visual or graphic display (graphic organizer) that shows the relationships between facts, terms and/or ideas.